boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/bar-chart.md

 **Font Size**

-This allows you to apply the specified font size to the widget title if the **Subtitle Auto Font Size** is disabled.
-The value can range from 10 to 32.
+This allows you to apply the specified size of the font to the widget title if the **Subtitle Auto Font Size** is disabled.
+Value can be between 10 and 32.

 ### Auto Padding

-When Auto Padding is enabled, the padding of the widget container will be automatically adjusted if the size of the widget varies.
+On enabling Auto Padding, the padding of the widget container will be adjusted automatically if the size of the widget varies.

 **Padding**

 This allows you to customize the padding of the widget container if the **Auto Padding** is disabled.
-The value can be between 0 and 25.
+Value can be between 0 and 25.

 ### Show Border

-This feature enables you to switch the visibility of the `border` that surrounds the widget.
+This allows you to toggle the visibility of the `border` surrounding the widget.

 ### Corner Radius

 This allows you to apply the specified `radius` to the widget corners if the **Show Border** is enabled.
-The value can be between 0 and 10.
+Value can be between 0 and 10.

 ### Show Background Image

-This feature allows you to set the **background image** for the bar chart widget.
+This allows you to set the **background image** for the bar chart widget.

 ### Background Color

-This feature enables you to define the **background color** for the bar chart widget.
+This allows you to set the **background color** to the bar chart widget.

 ### Transparency